Kingston Memorial Centre

-The Memorial Centre was the home to the Kingston Frontenacs ice hockey team and its predecessors, the Kingston Canadians and Kingston Raiders from 1973–2008.
-It was also home to the Kingston Frontenacs of the Eastern Professional Hockey League from 1959-1963.
+The Memorial Centre was the home to the Kingston Frontenacs ice hockey team and its predecessors, the Kingston Canadians and Kingston Raiders from 1973 to 2008.
+It was also home to the Kingston Frontenacs of the Eastern Professional Hockey League from 1959 to 1963.
 When a new downtown arena, the Leon's Centre opened in 2008, the Frontenacs moved to the new facility, playing their last game at the Memorial Centre on February 15, 2008.

 The Kingston Memorial Centre is the site of the annual Kingston Fall Fair operated by the Kingston and District Agricultural Society.
 Established in Kingston in 1830 as the Midland Fair and revived in 1912, the Kingston Fall Fair is held over four days each September.
 It is the second oldest Fair in Ontario, with attendance over 16,000.
 The society sponsors the Fair with the objective of promoting education through agriculture.
 The fair includes the largest dairy show held in Ontario.

 Since the 1950s the Memorial Centre has been used for many cultural and recreational events including performances by Johnny Cash in 1958 and 1987.
 Kingston's The Tragically Hip played the centre in 1995 In 2010 it become the home of Kingston Derby Girls, Kingston's first official women's roller derby league.

-After 2008, the Memorial Centre became the permanent home of the Queen's Golden Gaels (Queen’s varsity hockey), figure skating, and Queen’s intramural ice sports.
+After 2008, the Memorial Centre became the permanent home of the Queen's Golden Gaels (Queen's varsity hockey), figure skating, and Queen's intramural ice sports.
 It replaced the Jock Harty Arena which had been demolished to allow for the construction of new athletic facilities at Queen's University.
 The Church Athletic League of Kingston hockey teams are based at the centre.